-OCCUPATIONS Law and Public Safety Ambulance Drivers • Judges Are you able to work under pressure?
+OCCUPATIONS Law and Public Safety Ambulance Drivers Judges Are you able to work under pressure?
 Can you work with various kinds of people?
 Do you like to help people?
-Animal Control Workers Law Clerks Can you like to help beople?
+Animal Control Workers Law Clerks Can you like to help people?
 Can you work in the face of danger?
 Are you good at winning arguments?
 Do you instruct friends and family members on laws Mediators Lawyers and regulations?
-Bailiffs Legal Secretaries If you answered yes to two or more of the questions about, you might be interested in considering a Border Patrol Agents Life Guards and Ski Patrollers career in law, public safety, or security. • Coroners Paralegals If you are interested in working in this cluster, you have several options.
-One option is to guard the Corrections Officers Parking Enforcement Officers public by enforcing the law, or you might provide fire protection and security.
+Bailiffs Legal Secretaries If you answered yes to two or more of the questions about, you might be interested in considering a career Border Patrol Agents Life Guards and Ski Patrollers in law, public safety, or security.
+If you are interested in working in this cluster, you have Coroners Paralegals several options.
+One option is to guard the public by enforcing the law, or you might provide fire protection Corrections Officers Parking Enforcement Officers and security.
 Another option is to provide legal services to people who commit crimes.
-Court Clerks Police Supervisors Helpful Piqua High School Electives: AP Government World Language Crossing Guards Police Patrol Officers Psychology Speech Law Enforcement Pre-Apprenticeship Detectives Private Detectives Edison Community College Offerings: Emergency Management Specialists Probation Officers Criminal Justice, A.A.S. and A.A.
+Helpful Piqua High School Electives: Court Clerks Police Supervisors AP Government World Language Psychology Crossing Guards Police Patrol Officers Speech Law Enforcement Pre-Apprenticeship Detectives Private Detectives Upper Valley Career Technology Center Offerings: First Responders Academy Emergency Management Specialists Probation Officers Edison Community College Offerings: Criminal Justice, A.A.S. and A.A.
 Criminal Justice/Computer Forensics, A.A.S.
-Peace Officer Academy short-term certificate Paralegal Studies, A.A.B.
-Fire Fighters Secret Service Agents Emergency Medical Technician short-term certificate Fire Inspectors Security Guards Fire Investigators Sheriffs Forensic Science Technicians Transportation Security Agents oc CUPATIONS Manufacturing Technologies • Chemical Engineers Are you good with working with your hands? • Chemical Plant Operators Can you explain to others how a machine works?
-Do you set up and repair stereo equipment for yourself or • Coin and Vending Machine Repairs friends?
-Do you enjoy reading the latest developments in electronics? • Forklift Operators Can you visualize how a machine works? • Geothermal Technicians If you answered yes to two or more of the questions above, you might be interested in considering a career in • Home Electronic Repairs manufacturing, installation or repair. • Hydroelectric Production Managers In the Manufacturing career cluster, you can choose one of several options.
+Peace Officer Academy short-term certificate Fire Fighters Secret Service Agents Paralegal Studies, A.A.B.
+Emergency Medical Technician short-term certificate Fire Inspectors Security Guards Fire Investigators Sheriffs Forensic Science Technicians Transportation Security Agents

+OCCUPATIONS Manufacturing Technologies Chemical Engineers Are you good with working with your hands?
+Chemical Plant Operators Can you explain to others how a machine works?
+Do you set up and repair stereo equipment for yourself or Coin and Vending Machine Repairs friends?
+Do you enjoy reading the latest developments in electronics?
+Forklift Operators Can you visualize how a machine works?
+Geothermal Technicians If you answered yes to two or more of the questions above, you might be interested in considering a career in Home Electronic Repairs manufacturing, installation or repair.
+Hydroelectric Production Managers In the Manufacturing career cluster, you can choose one of several options.
 You might design a new product or determine how the product will be made.
-Another option is to • Jewelers make the product once it has been purchased. • Locksmiths Helpful Piqua High School Electives: Exploring Technology • Machinists Engineering Design Robotics • Packers and Packagers Mechatronics I and II • Power Plant Operators Upper Valley Career Technology Center Offerings: Electronics • Precision Assemblers Manufacturing and Machining Technologies Welding • Quality Control Inspectors Edison Community College Offerings: • Safety Engineers Industrial Operations, A.A.S.
-Operations Technology, A.A.S and certificate • Security/Fire Alarm Systems Installers Supply Chain Management certificate and short-term certificate Basic Human Relations short-term certificate • Sewing Machine Operators Lean Manufacturing short-term certificate Manufacturing Management short-term certificate • Shoe and Leather Workers Quality Management short-term certificate Six Sigma short-term certificate • Tailors • Tool and Die Makers • Tool Grinders • Watch Repairers • Welders • Wind Turbine Technicians • Woodworking Machine Operators
+Another option is to Jewelers make the product once it has been purchased.
+Locksmiths Helpful Piqua High School Electives: Exploring Technology Machinists Engineering Principles Robotics Packers and Packagers Mechatronics I and II Power Plant Operators Upper Valley Career Technology Center Offerings: Electronics Precision Assemblers Manufacturing and Machining Technologies Welding Quality Control Inspectors Edison Community College Offerings: Safety Engineers Industrial Operations, A.A.S.
+Operations Technology, A.A.S and certificate Security/Fire Alarm Systems Installers Supply Chain Management certificate and short-term certificate Basic Human Relations short-term certificate Sewing Machine Operators Lean Manufacturing short-term certificate Manufacturing Management short-term certificate Shoe and Leather Workers Quality Management short-term certificate Six Sigma short-term certificate Tailors ~ Tool and Die Makers Tool Grinders Watch Repairers Welders Wind Turbine Technicians Woodworking Machine Operators